All Latin American studies majors will designate one upper-level course taken in their senior year as their capstone course.

 An Honors project in Latin American studies automatically fulfills the capstone requirement.
 Honors projects in other related fields may count as the Latin American studies capstone provided the topic has a substantial Latin American component, subject to approval of the LATS chair in consultation with the major advisor.
 All capstone projects include an oral presentation at the LATS capstone event.

-Students double-majoring in Latin American studies and related fields such as Hispanic studies, history, comparative American studies, cinema studies, are encouraged to propose a single capstone project that pulls their majors together, as long as a significant portion of the project is related to Latin America.
+Students double-majoring in Latin American studies and related fields such as Hispanic studies, history, comparative American studies, or cinema studies are encouraged to propose a single capstone project that pulls their majors together, as long as a significant portion of the project is related to Latin America.

 Students interested in completing honors Latin American studies should consult with the chair of the curricular program at the beginning of the second semester of their junior year.
 Honors work normally consists of the preparation of a thesis under faculty supervision.